Christmas in South Korea

 Churches are decorated with lights and many have a bright red neon cross on top (all the year!) so that goes very well with the Christmas lights!
 Most churches will have a service on Christmas day.
 Going to Church for Christmas is becoming more popular, even among non Christians.

 Department stores put on big displays of decorations.
 There's also an amazing display of lights in the capital city, Seoul.
-The lights are all over the city centre including the bridges over the Han River.
+The lights are all over the city center including the bridges over the Han River.

 Presents are exchanged and a popular present is money!
 Giving actually gifts has become more popular, but giving money is still very common.